minvws/nl-covid19-data-dashboard/packages/app/README.md

 First run `yarn install` or simply `yarn` at the root of the repository if you haven't already.
 This installs all the dependencies for all of the packages.

-For developers only!
 Make sure you have an `.env.local` file in `packages/app` with correct environment variables.
 To get started, you can copy `.env.local.example`:

 ```sh